VanClyde123/OCRS3/README.md

 -Added a new button for the setting up the next semester subjects for Instructors.
 -Minor Update to GUI to reflect the mentioned updates.

-****Need to update:
--update the notifications for exceeded/bonus points for the students in the studentlist.blade -update the student side subject list for notifications for new published score -update minor GUI based on the updates in the other functions

 Test Accounts:

 Admin Account: admin